GeoscienceAustralia/dea-knowledge-hub/docs/data/product/dea-waterbodies-landsat/_faqs.md

 :::

 :::{dropdown} Can I load DEA Waterbodies into my GIS software?
 DEA Waterbodies has been provided as a [web mapping service](https://geoserver.dea.ga.gov.au/geoserver/dea/wms) (WMS).
 You can consume this service by connecting to the service endpoint (see the metadata provided with the layer in [National Map](https://nationalmap.gov.au/) or [DEA Maps](http://maps.dea.ga.gov.au/) for details).
-Data available through this service can be viewed on the data specification table.
+Data available through this service can be viewed on the data specification [table]((./?tab=details#data-specification-table)).
 :::

 :::{dropdown} How was DEA Waterbodies produced?